mpalaka/quick-reduct/README.md

 # quick-reduct
 --WIP--
-A serial and parallel implementation of the quick reduct algorithm in rough set applications
+A serial and parallel implementation of the quick reduct algorithm